-But surely the pulp paper industry wants to do better?
-Surely it doesn’t want to use up so much of our natural resources, causing irreparable environmental damage?
+But surely the pulp paper industry tries to improve.
+Surely it doesn’t want to use up so much of our natural resources, causing irreparable environmental damage

 It’s true – at least our research suggests it is – that a piece of A4 paper that’s consumed 20 litres of water before it reaches you is the worse case scenario.
 The average amount of water used to make one piece of A4 paper is more like 10 litres.
 That’s still a lot.
 But, you know, less than 20 litres.

 Some of the world’s thousands of paper mills are becoming more aware of their impact on the environment and acting to improve their processes to reduce waste.
 Some reuse water throughout the various stages of the paper-making process, sometimes returning up to 90% back into the water system once they’ve finished with it.
 Sometimes, some paper mills, in some countries do this.
 But by no means all.

 The paper industry has a lot to of work to be done so that it is no longer having a devastating impact on the environment.

 The origin of so much of the crisp white paper carefully bound inside beautiful notebook covers, or tightly packed inside a packet of printer paper, remains largely mysterious.
 What we’re trying to say is, the paper industry has get to making necessary changes, and diversifying the resources for paper making, to steer us away from a climate emergency.